paboAYUSHI/90daysOfCODE/README.md

 It is the simplest sort method which performs sorting by repeatedly moving the largest element to the highest index of the array.
 It comprises of comparing each element to its adjacent element and replace them accordingly.
 Bucket Sort-
 Bucket sort is also known as bin sort.
 It works by distributing the element into the array also called buckets.
 In this sorting algorithms, Buckets are sorted individually by using different sorting algorithm.

+Comb Sort is the advanced form of Bubble Sort.
+Bubble Sort compares all the adjacent values while comb sort removes all the turtle values or small values near the end of the list